annevalencerina/PROGCON/ACTIVITIES/readme.txt

 Table of Contents:

-1. Adding two numbers
+1. Flowcharts and Pseudocodes
-2. Finding the Area of a Circle usinf Radius and Diameter
+2. Flowcharting Exercise
-3. Odd and Even Numbers
+3. Pseudo-codes Exercises